For Fuel and Food

 Who we are

-The Centre develops and supplies disease-free planting material, validates Good Cassava Agricultural Practices, and trains farmers to ensure consistent, high-quality feedstock.
+The Centre supplies clean, disease-free planting material, validates Good Cassava Agricultural Practices, and trains farmers to deliver consistent, high-yield feedstock at industrial scale.

-Together, the platform integrates large-scale cassava production with industrial biorefining to convert approximately 95,000 metric tonnes of fresh cassava into 15 million litres of ethanol annually for clean cooking and transport fuel markets.
+Together, the platform converts approximately 95,000 tonnes of fresh cassava into 15 million litres of ethanol every year, supplying Kenya's E10 road fuel blending pool and the clean cooking ethanol market in parallel.

-We are building Kenya’s first fully integrated cassava value chain, designed to address domestic production of clean fuel, food insecurity, rural unemployment, and climate change at scale.
+We are building Kenya's first fully integrated cassava-to-ethanol value chain, designed to cut fuel imports, strengthen food security, create rural jobs, and confront climate change at scale.

 We grow sustainable bioeconomies with women at the centre of operations.